bips-hb/ConNIS_results/README.md

 An interactive web app of all results is available under https://connis.bips.eu.

+For an implementation of ConNIS and the instability approach as an `R` package see https://github.com/bips-hb/ConNIS.

 ## Prerequisites

 All simulations and analyses were run on a 64 core work station. `R >= 4.3.0` and the following packages are required: